-Nevertheless, a bulk capacitor of $10-47\mu$ F is also needed on the power distribution network of the PCB, near the power source.
+Nevertheless, a bulk capacitor of $10-47\mu F$ is also needed on the power distribution network of the PCB, near the power source.

-For further information, please refer to Application Notes Atmel[®] AVR040 "EMC Design Considerations" and Atmel AVR042 "Hardware Design Considerations" on the Atmel web site.
+For further information, please refer to Application Notes AVR040 "EMC Design Considerations" and AVR042 "Hardware Design Considerations" on the Atmel web site.

-25. Typical Atmel AVR Characteristics
+4.25 Typical Characteristics

 The data contained in this section is largely based on simulations and characterization of similar devices in the same process and design methods.
-It also does include the base station block.
 Thus, the data should be treated as indications of how the part will behave.